deutschkihun/KaggleStudy/README.md

 This study is about different type of tumor with different informations.
 We'll use different informations as a sub_features or factors to predict if this patient would have a breast canacer.
 For prediction we'll use **sklearn**.
 There are algorithms in sklearn but we're going to apply following algorithms

-- SVM
-- Randomforest
-- DecisionTree
-- KNN(K nearest neighbors)
-- Logistic Regression

-Here is my kernel link: [Breast cancer study](https://www.kaggle.com/kihunkim/breast-cancer-study)
+- Here is my kernel link: [Breast cancer study](https://www.kaggle.com/kihunkim/breast-cancer-study)
+- Here is my source file: [Source file folder](https://drive.google.com/drive/folders/1xNuupA_A1RCvD21aw7FrxeoC41EnDKHB?usp=sharing)

 ### Medical Appointment: No Show
 <hr>